engeir/slides/content/2023-03-24-egu-conference.md

 Notes:

-Results from running CESM2(WACCM6) with a 400 Tg volcanic event occurring once (Single event, orange) and occurring twice four years apart (Double event, blue).
+Results from running with a 400 Tg volcanic event occurring once (Single event, orange) and occurring twice four years apart (Double event, blue).
 "Superposed" in green is two copies of the single event superposed.
 The single event is copied and shifted in time, where the shadings mark the two regions of the single events.

 The volcano erupted on 15.
-February 1853 and on the same day in 1857, located at the equator (1 degree east).
+February 1853 and on the same day in 1857.

-From this initial simulation of overlapping pulses, the superposing of temperature responses is relatively good, motivating further analysis of the linearity (or lack thereof) of the temperature response.
+From this initial simulation of overlapping pulses, the superposing of temperature response is relatively good, motivating further analysis of the linearity (or lack thereof) of the temperature response.

 ---